-§196-58 Sidewalks
+§390-58 Sidewalks

-See §196-51V.
+See §390-51V.

-§196-59 Landscape Requirements
+§390-59 Landscape Requirements

-A landscaping plan for the proposed project shall be submitted by the developer for review and approval by the Borough.
+A landscaping plan for any major subdivision or land development shall be submitted by the developer for review and approval by the Borough.
 Where the project involves landscaping of more than 0.5 acre the plan shall be prepared by a qualified registered landscape architect.
-The landscaping plan shall include the overall design of the landscaping proposed, the type and size of vegetation to be utilized, and details of installation.
-Following the completion of any land development project, the ongoing maintenance of the landscaping shall comply with the requirements of this §196-59 and violations shall be subject to the enforcement provisions of this chapter.
+The landscaping plan shall include the overall design of the landscaping proposed, the type and size of vegetation to be used and details of installation.
+Following the completion of any land development project, the ongoing maintenance of the landscaping shall comply with the requirements of this §390-59 and violations shall be subject to the enforcement provisions of this chapter.
 Landscaping shall be installed to the following minimum standards.

-- A. All disturbed areas of the site shall be included in the landscaping plan, and those areas immediately adjacent to buildings and walkways shall be given extra consideration. - B. Adequate pedestrian walkways shall be provided for access from parking areas and to common use areas and shall be an integral part of the landscaping; and shall be consistent with the architectural type of the project and shall be a minimum of four feet in width. - C. Plants shall be species which are native to Pennsylvania or are suitable for local growing conditions and which are not included on the Invasive Plants list maintained by the PA Department of Conservation and Natural Resources. - D. Where landscaping is required to serve as a buffer (e.g., between the project and adjoining properties or between buildings and parking areas) the plants used shall be of the evergreen type and of adequate size to provide an effective buffer within five years of project approval or in accord with the time frame as may be established as a condition of approval for conditional uses, special exceptions, or variances. - E. The variety of landscape materials shall be consistent with building architecture and the surrounding area and plant type shall be appropriate for the size and location of the space it is to occupy. - F. All areas in and around parking areas shall be landscaped. - G. Attractive natural features of the site, including mature trees, shall be preserved to the greatest extent possible. - H. Artificial landscape materials shall not be used in place of live trees, shrubs and vegetative ground cover. - I. All trees to be planted shall have a trunk diameter of at least one inch as measured one foot above the ground. - J. Ground cover shall be spaced to allow for complete fill-in within one year of the date of planting. - K. Adequate soil preparation in accord with accepted landscape industry practices shall be required. - L. All landscaping shall be maintained in good growing condition by the property owner and free of weeds, debris and brush.
+- A. All disturbed areas of the site shall be included in the landscaping plan.
+Those areas immediately adjacent to buildings and walkways shall be given extra consideration. - B. Adequate pedestrian walkways shall be provided for access from parking areas and to common use areas and shall be an integral part of the landscaping; and shall be consistent with the architectural type of the project and shall be a minimum of four feet in width. - C. Plants shall be species which are native to Pennsylvania, or are suitable for local growing conditions, and which are not included on the Invasive Plants list maintained by the PA Department of Conservation and Natural Resources. - D. Where landscaping is required to serve as a buffer (e.g., between the project and adjoining properties or between buildings and parking areas) the plants used shall be of the evergreen type and of adequate size to provide an effective buffer within five years of project approval or in accord with the time frame as may be established as a condition of approval for conditional uses, special exceptions, or variances. - E. The variety of landscape materials shall be consistent with building architecture and the surrounding area and plant type shall be appropriate for the size and location of the space it is to occupy. - F. All areas in and around parking areas shall be landscaped. - G. Attractive natural features of the site, including mature trees, shall be preserved to the greatest extent possible. - H. Artificial landscape materials shall not be used in place of live trees, shrubs and vegetative ground cover. - I. All trees to be planted shall have a trunk diameter of at least one inch as measured one foot above the ground. - J. Ground cover shall be spaced to allow for complete fill-in within one year of the date of planting. - K. Adequate soil preparation in accord with accepted landscape industry practices shall be required. - L. All landscaping shall be maintained in good growing condition by the property owner and free of weeds, debris, and brush.

-§196-60 Street, Parking Area and Building Lighting
+§390-60 Street, Parking Area, and Building Lighting

-A lighting plan shall be provided by the Developer and shall include details for lighting of roads, parking areas and buildings.
-Streetlights shall be required for all major subdivisions and land developments.
-All lighting shall comply with the standards in Chapter 218 (Zoning) and the following additional requirements and other Borough requirements.
+A lighting plan shall be provided by the Developer and shall include details for lighting of streets, parking areas and buildings.
+Streetlights shall be required for all major subdivisions unless the Developer documents that such lighting is not necessary, and a modification is granted by the Borough Council.
+All lighting shall comply with the standards in Chapter 500 (Zoning, §500-67).

-§196-62 Wetlands
+§390-62 Wetlands